Guide to labour statistics

 Overview

-We produce a range of industry employment statistics to provide different insights.
-It can be challenging to choose which data to use.
-This page will help you understand what industry employment data are available, where to find them and how they are best used.
+The ABS produces a range of industry employment statistics that provide different insights.
+As such, it can be challenging to determine which data to use.
+This guide is designed to help you understand what industry employment data are available, where to find them, and how they are best used.

 The Employment and Jobs chapters of Labour Statistics: Concepts Sources and Methods have more information on employment and jobs related concepts and how we produce the data.